cisco/xr-telemetry-m2m-web/m2m.md

         "result": null
     }

+From version 1.1 onwards, the set method also supports setting multiple items in a single call, by passing arrays for the `path` and `value` parameters.
+The `path` and `value` arrays must be of equal length; an `invalid_argument_error` is returned if the lengths of these arrays differ.
+An example exchange for a bulk set request is shown below:

+Request (client to server):

+    {
+        "jsonrpc": "2.0",
+        "id": 1,
+        "method": "set",
+        "params": {
+            "path": [
+                "RootCfg.InterfaceConfiguration(['act', 'GigabitEthernet0/0/0/0']).VRF",
+                "RootCfg.InterfaceConfiguration(['act', 'GigabitEthernet0/0/0/1']).VRF"
+            ],
+            "value": [
+                "vrf-a",
+                "vrf-b"
+            ]
+        }
+    }

+Response (server to client):

+    {
+        "jsonrpc": "2.0",
+        "id": 1,
+        "result": null
+    }

 ### Delete
 The `delete` method deletes the contents of a path.
 It is only supported on paths in the configuration schema.
+From API version 1.2 onwards, this is an optimal delete, which takes the semantics of a replace operation.
+For earlier versions of the API, the `delete` method deletes everything under the subtree, table or leaf.

 It supports the following parameters: